 The "extraordinary circumstances" excuse

-Airlines lean on this clause whenever they can because, when valid, it removes the obligation to pay compensation (though duty of care — meals, hotels, rebooking — still applies).
+Note that even when it applies, duty of care — meals, hotels, rebooking — still stands.
 What actually qualifies under the regulation and EU court rulings:

-• Genuine extraordinary circumstances: severe weather that closes the airport, ATC strikes (not the airline's own staff), bird strikes, security incidents, political instability.
+• Genuine extraordinary circumstances: severe weather that closes the airport, air traffic control strikes (not the airline's own staff), bird strikes, security incidents, political instability.

-• NOT extraordinary circumstances: the airline's own crew strike, mechanical issues that should have been caught in routine maintenance, knock-on delays from earlier disruptions, IT failures, "operational reasons."
+• Not extraordinary circumstances: the airline's own crew strike, mechanical issues that routine maintenance should have caught, knock-on delays from earlier disruption, IT failures, and vague "operational reasons."

-Airlines routinely cite "operational" or "technical" reasons hoping passengers won't push back.
-Most do not push back.
-The ones who do, usually win.
+Airlines routinely cite "operational" or "technical" reasons hoping you will not push back.
+Most people do not.
+The ones who do usually win.
+Our full breakdown of what counts as extraordinary circumstances shows how the courts have ruled.

 DIY vs using a claim handler

-You can file claims yourself for free.
+You can file yourself at no cost.
 Most major airlines have an online portal.
-The cost is your time, your willingness to write a follow-up letter, and your tolerance for a potential second round of arguing.
-For a clean €250 claim against a compliant airline, DIY makes sense.
+The price is your time and your patience for a second round of arguing.
+For a clean €250 claim against a compliant carrier, do it yourself.
+Our step-by-step DIY guide walks the whole process.

 How long you have to claim

-Deadlines vary by the country where the airline is headquartered, not where you flew.
-Germany allows three years (calendar year of the flight plus three more).
+Germany allows three years (the calendar year of the flight plus three more).
 The UK allows six.
 France allows five.
 Spain allows five.
 Italy allows two.
 The Netherlands allows two.
-If you fly in 2026, you almost certainly still have time to claim for flights from 2024 or 2023 — most travelers don't realize this and let valid claims expire.
+Fly in 2026 and you very likely still have time to claim for flights from 2024 or 2023.
+Most travellers do not realise this and let valid claims lapse.
+The full country-by-country table is in our claim deadlines guide.

 What to save the moment things go wrong